HOKA Hackney Moves · 14 – 17 May 2026 · East London · Half Marathon · Together We Move

 Help Desk

-Toilets & Peequal
+Toilets & PEEQUAL

 Toilets in the village and along the route.
-PEEQUAL returns for the HOKA Hackney Half 2026 - the UK's first squat-and-go women's urinal.

 Multi-Faith Prayer Area